All Episodes

 I want to make sure every school in America has a threat security assessment.

-I'd like to see backpacks checked and metal detectors used, and I'd like to see every kid go, you know, through an ID system so that nobody uh anybody that doesn't belong in that school can't get into that school.
+And I'd like to see every kid go through an ID system so that nobody, anybody that doesn't belong in that school can't get into that school.

-And then I'd like to see two concealed carry, retired military or policemen on every floor of every school.
+And then I'd like to see two concealed carry retired military or policemen on every floor of every school.

-This way won't cost us anything.
+This way it won't cost us anything.

 We could do it for free.